jyotidawla/CreditCard/README.md

 ]
 where A is unique generated public user Id, X is alphabets in name, Y is the alphabets in last name, Z is the digits of initial balance.
 ```

+###### Validations:

+Request must have name, card number and limit.
+If violated, Bad Request.
+Credit Card Number can only have digits.
+If violated, BadRequest.
+The minimum balance in the account is 0.
+It will be taken 0 by default.
+Credit card number can have maximum 19 digits.
+If violated, BadRequest.
+Credit card number will be validated against Luhn algorithm.
+If violated, BadRequest.